LightHouse Holyoke is changing what school can be.

 Conventional wisdom says that children “go to school to learn,” as though learning can only occur in places specially designed for that purpose.
 We believe that people learn all the time and in all kinds of places.
 It doesn’t have to look like school or feel like school to be valuable, and it’s not necessary to make distinctions between “schoolwork” and “your own hobbies” or “for credit” and “not for credit.”
 As one teenager who had recently left school observed, “Everything I do counts now.”

-Past behavior in school does not predict future behavior out of school.
+Past behavior in one setting does not predict future behavior in another.

-School success or failure is not necessarily a predictor of a child’s potential for success or failure outside of school.
-An unmotivated student may become enthusiastic and committed after she’s left school.
+Previous school success or failure is not necessarily a predictor of a child’s potential for success or failure in a different setting.
+An unmotivated student may become enthusiastic and committed in a different environment.
 A student who doesn’t thrive in a classroom environment may become successful when allowed to learn through apprenticeships or in one-on-one tutorials.
 When we change the approach, the structure, and the assumptions, all kinds of other changes often follow.